itsmedexter/Weather_Dashboard/README.md

 ## Acknowledgments

 * Kerwin helped me a lot with this project.
-The tutor for showing new posibilities which seem unobtainable at the moment.